This is my review of ChinesePod, my favorite podcast for learning Chinese language.

 I put a lot of emphasis on motivation, flashcards review, the use of a “traditional” Chinese course and the importance of listening to Chinese music and movies in a regular basis.
 I also stressed out the fact that I wanted to avoid quick burnouts so I would keep my studying time under one hour per day.

-Since I was walking one hour per day to reach my office, last June I decided that I wanted to try to spend this time in a more productive way.
+Since I was walking one hour per day to reach my office, at some point I decided that I wanted to spend this time in a more productive way.

 I was already listening to Chinese music almost all the time I was on the road.
-However I like bands as the Er Shou Meigui that have a strong Beijing accent (which I can barely understand).
+However, I like bands like the Er Shou Meigui that have a strong Beijing accent (which I can barely understand).

-So I wasn’t learning any new words through my listening practice (movies at that point weren’t helping that much neither).
-Nor I was improving my ability to understand Mandarin as you progress much faster when you understand what the hell people are trying to tell you.
+I wasn’t learning any new words through my listening practice (movies at that point weren’t helping that much neither).
+Nor I was improving my ability to understand Mandarin as you progress much faster when you understand what people are trying to tell you.

-And even if I live in China, when you spend all your day working in front of a computer your exposure to the language is limited.
-I’m not a student anymore and when I go out with my friends I often prefer to switch to English (or another language I can fully understand as Italian or Spanish), have a cup of (cheap, I must admit) wine and relax.
+And even if I was living in China, when you spend all your day working in front of a computer your exposure to the language is limited.
+I’m not a student anymore and when I go out with my friends I often prefer to switch to English (or another language I can fully understand as Italian or Spanish), have a cup of wine, and relax.

-The problem is that when you only rely on flashcards to memorize new words your brain kind of freak out as you lack the context necessary to fix a new word in your mind.
-If you are interested on this topic, I wrote a whole article dedicated to the importance of learning Chinese words in a context.
+The problem is that when you only rely on flashcards to memorize new words your brain kind of freaks out as you lack the context necessary to fix a new word in your mind.
+If you are interested in this topic, I wrote a whole article dedicated to the importance of learning Chinese words in a context.